adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/dataconcepts.md

 the latest `UpdatedAt` timestamp that the mobile client saw is recorded in the _Sync Context_ (and associated with the query name).
 This allows the pull operation to pick up where it left off.

+!!! tip
-> The query name must be unique within a Sync Context for incremental sync to work.
+    The query name must be unique within a Sync Context for incremental sync to work.

 The sync process implements _Optimistic Concurrency_.
 With optimistic concurrency, the mobile client assumes that its change is valid.
 Conflicts are handled only on push operations.
 If the mobile client submits a record with a `version` field that does not match the server version field, the server will return a 409 or 412 response code.

+!!! info
-> What's the difference between 409 and 412?
+    What's the difference between 409 and 412?
 Most of the time, you will see 412 Precondition Failed.
 This means the ETag of the request did not match.
 The ETag is a header that is equivalent to the version value.
     409 Conflict occurs when you don't submit an ETag but do submit a version field in the update.

 If no version field (or ETag header) is submitted, the client entity is used for the create or update irrespective of the value on the server.